 Nutritional epidemiological findings are often the studies that generate the most buzz, but they’re also the ones that get harshly criticized.
 Some folks will even go out of their way to say that the entire field produces findings that are mostly useless.

-Here’s what one of the leading medical statisticians in the world had to say about nutritional epidemiology:
+Here’s what one of the leading meta researchers has to say about nutritional epidemiology:

 “Nutritional Epidemiology is a scandal.
 It should just go to the waste bin.” - John Ioannidis

 Now, it’s important to distinguish that this isn’t an argument against epidemiology as a field, but instead, against nutritional epidemiology.
 It would be hard to argue that epidemiology produces useless findings.
 Remember, epidemiological evidence, along with evidence from multiple other lines, helped us establish causal relationships between smoking and lung cancer, LDL and heart disease, and Zika and birth defects.